Duttolm History, Family Crest & Coats of Arms

 Again in Cheshire, one branch of the family was found at Appleton with Hull.
 "The manor, with its hamlets of Hull and Stockton, belonged in the reign of Henry III. to Geffrey Dutton, and subsequently passed, with Budworth, to Sir Peter Warburton, Bart.
 Bradley, another manor, was given by Geffrey, son of Adam de Dutton, to the ancestor of Thomas Daniers or Daniel, whose daughter and heiress, in the reign of Edward III., brought it by marriage to the Savage family."

-Important Dates for the Duttolm family
+Early History of the Duttolm family

 This web page shows only a small excerpt of our Duttolm research.
 Another 196 words (14 lines of text) covering the years 1191, 1248, 1275, 1332, 1415, 1421, 1459, 1545, 1594, 1657, 1624, 1640 and 1647 are included under the topic Early Duttolm History in all our PDF Extended History products and printed products wherever possible.